Will Medicare Pay For My Equipment Rental ?

-Original Medicare Part B typically covers 80% of the rental, or purchase, of what it calls Durable Medical Equipment if it is –
+Original Medicare Part B typically covers 80% of equipment rental costs if –

 (b) primarily for use in the home

 If you are your parents’ caregiver, you will have started to realize, or maybe you knew already, that unless a piece of equipment is really “medically necessary”, that Medicare will not cover it.

 And that a doctor is going to have to state that it is so.

 The rules, for what is covered, do not change when the equipment is rented rather than bought, and visa versa.

 I am going to take a look at some medical and safety equipment to broadly outline –

 - what is, and what isn’t, covered by Medicare

 - how to get Medicare coverage when it is available